KLAX-FM: KLAX-FM

 In 1992, under the direction of general manager Alfredo Rodriguez, KSKQ-FM was turned into a Banda music station, KLAX-FM, branded "La Equis".
 In January 1993, KLAX-FM became the most-listened-to station in the market, the first Spanish-language station in Los Angeles to achieve this.

 In 1998, KLAX-FM moved its city of license from Long Beach to East Los Angeles.
 In 2002, KLAX dropped the contemporary hits and went to a more focused regional format as "La Raza 97.9".
 In March 2017, KLAX began carrying the morning show hosted by Terry "El Terrible" Cortez, Kristel "La Kristy" Yañez, and Johnny "El Perro" Orta, of WLEY-FM, "La Ley 107.9" in Chicago.
 The program also airs on KRZZ in San Francisco.
+As of August 3, 2026 started airing outside of California in Nocatee Florida on WZSP.
 Before joining KRZZ in 2014, Cortez and Yañez had been part of Eddie "Piolín" Sotelo's syndicated morning show for 12 years.